EPIC US ROAD TRIP DAYS 18-22THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 A less-than-two-mile drive from Colony Circle in ‘downtown’ Dyess via the dirt road W Co Rd 924 eventually brought us to the barred gates of the Johnny Cash Boyhood Home.

-Shortly after departing Dyess we found ourselves by the banks of the Mississippi River once again, this time in Memphis, Tennessee, bringing an end to our 5-day, 1,726-mile drive through the US Great Plains.
+Shortly after departing Dyess we found ourselves by the banks of the Mississippi River once again, this time in Memphis, Tennessee and bringing an end to our 5-day, 1,726-mile drive through the US Great Plains.
 And what a beautiful evening it was, a beautiful start to our 3+ days of exploring the bluesy US South.

 THE UPPER MIDWEST || Wisconsin & Minnesota